Saving Science Fiction From Strong Female Characters – Part 3

 And Anita Blake?
 And countless others?
 Where is the main conflict?
 Where is the reader’s interest?
 Where is the drama?
 It is all about Jean-Claude or Spike or whomever the semihuman male lead is.
 It is all about the romance.

-Most if not all of these urban leather clad ninja-babes and modern swordswomen feed a need in the audience.
+Most if not all of these urban leather-clad ninja-babes and modern swordswomen fill a need in the audience.
 The males, by and large, just like seeing cute girls dressed as catwoman.
 The females, by and large, like the romantic drama.
 There is no drama if the boy and the girl kiss on the first page and get married on the second.
 The drama exists if something prevents the marriage.
 These days, there are no real taboos to marrying whomever you would like, and the guy can even start out married to someone else, because divorce is no fault.
 Modernity allows no dramatic and realistic obstacle to romance.

 The solution is to employ dramatic, unrealistic obstacles, such as by having your male lead be a nonhuman from the Night World.
 In urban fantasy, the vampire or the werewolf can fulfill this role neatly.
-Also, the half monster can be masculine in a fashion no soft modern man is likely to be: werewolves can be badass as Conan, and vampires as seductive and dangerous as Lord Byron.
+Also, the half monster can be masculine in a fashion no soft modern man is likely to be: werewolves can be as badass as Conan, and vampires as seductive and dangerous as Lord Byron.
 (Who no doubt was a vampire, anyway).
 And since the heroine is the Chosen One, and destined to kill monsters like him, she is placed in a situation where she must overcome both his fallen nature, and the powers of hell, and her own best judgment, and defy the Council of the Illuminati, to win his heart and restore his soul.

 Which is a perfectly satisfying book because this is exactly what finding and domesticating a man feels like or should feel like to a woman.